 Audition date and location: Sunday, November TBD 2019 at Westminster Choir College

-Winner(s): The winner(s) will be chosen by the composer and will perform at the NJMTA State Conference on Sunday, November 11, at 9:00 AM, at Westminster Choir College.
+Winner(s): The winner(s) will be chosen by the composer and will perform at the NJMTA State Conference on November 16-17, 2019.
+Exact date and time TBD.

 How to Enter: Online registration only.
 Register here.